-Medical Premium Rates
+3. Medical Premium Rates

 The County will continue to establish medical insurance premium rates each year based on actuarial and underwriting recommendations.
 The County reserves the right to adjust medical insurance premium rates based on these recommendations.
-Medical insurance rates for the 2015 plan year will not exceed those rates provided to bargaining units during the meet and confer process on October 2, 2014.
+Medical insurance rates for the 2018 plan year will not exceed those rates provided to bargaining units during the meet and confer process on August 24, 2017.

-Medical Plan Design Changes
+4. Medical Plan Design Changes

-The medical benefit plan design and co-pays will remain unchanged during the term of this agreement with the exception of the attached changes that were agreed to by the parties during the meet and confer process, and those changes which may be required by law during the term of this agreement.
+The medical benefit plan design and co-pays will remain unchanged during the term of this agreement with the exception of the addition of Applied Behavioral Analysis (ABA) treatment for Autism as a covered expense and those changes which may be required by law during the term of this agreement.

-The annual out-of-pocket maximums for SCPH and Anthem (Individual/Family) HDHP plans are as follows:
+The annual out-of-pocket maximums for SCPH and UHC (Individual/Family) HDHP plans are as follows:

-In-Network SCPH and Anthem \$3,000 / \$6,000
+In-Network SCPH and UHC \$3,000 / \$6,000

-Out-of-Network Anthem \$5,000 / \$10,000
+Out-of-Network UHC \$5.000 / \$10.000

-The annual out-of-pocket maximums for SCPH and Anthem (Individual/Family) EPO plans are as follows:
+The annual out-of-pocket maximums for SCPH and UHC (Individual/Family) EPO plans are as follows: